souravdas090300/myFlix-client/README.md

 # myFlix-Client

-A modern React-based single-page application for browsing and managing your favorite movies.
+A modern React-based sin## 🛠 Technologies Usedle-page application for browsing and managing your favorite movies.
 This client-side application connects to the myFlix REST API to provide a comprehensive movie discovery experience.

 ## 🎬 Features